Code your assets

 Our local llm in action

-When working on new ideas, I prefer a workflow which lets me get to the new idea part as soon as possible and without sacrificing too much energy on repeating boiler plate code which is often necessary to get things of the ground.
+Furthermore, when working on new ideas, I prefer a workflow which lets me get to the new idea part as soon as possible and without sacrificing too much energy on repeating boiler plate code which is often necessary to get things of the ground.
 This is where I find autocomplete functionality to really shine.

 However, I also prefer things private and cost effective.
 Let’s have a look at we’ll be doing in order to have our own, private, LLM to get that productivity boost going without leaking our code across the word wide network.